NixOS/nix.dev/source/tutorials/integration-testing-using-virtual-machines.md

 ## Introduction

 NixOS provides a [test environment](https://nixos.org/manual/nixos/stable/index.html#sec-nixos-tests) to automate integration testing.
+You can define tests that make use of a set of declarative NixOS configurations and use a Python shell to interact with them through [QEMU](https://www.qemu.org/) as the backend.
+Those tests are widely used to ensure that NixOS works as intended, so in general they are called [NixOS Tests](https://nixos.org/manual/nixos/stable/index.html#sec-nixos-tests).
+They can be written and launched outside of NixOS, on any Linux machine (with [MacOS support coming soon](https://github.com/NixOS/nixpkgs/issues/108984)).
+Integration tests are reproducible due to the design properties of Nix, making them a valuable part of a Continuous Integration (CI) pipeline.

+## The nixosTest function

+To setup a test you make use of the nixosTest function.
 The function `nixosTest` takes an attribute set that specifies the test.

 ```nix